 Launched in 1955, Rolex’s first GMT-Master was originally designed for use by professional pilots on their long-haul flights across the globe and indicated the time in two different time zones simultaneously.
 But today Rolex’s aviation watches are designed not just for use by pilots but anyone with a penchant for international air travel.

 This particular model is refined and sleek to look at with its stainless steel case and bracelet.
-The matte black dial is a rare feature while the immediately recognisable 24-hour Pepsi bezel serves to separate daytime and night-time into 12-hour segments.
+The matte black dial is a rare feature while the immediately recognizable 24-hour Pepsi bezel serves to separate daytime and night-time into 12-hour segments.

 With its 3075 calibre movement, beating at 28,800 vibrations per hour, this GMT-Master watch can be counted on for precise timekeeping.
 The second-hand stops when the crown is pulled out to allow for more accurate time setting.